StickyDice/venus/README.md

 - Run tests ```pnpm run test [filename]```

 ## Naming convention
-1. Folders with kebab-case
+1. Folders and files with PascalCase
-2. Files with kebab-case
-3. Variables and Functions camelCase
+2. Variables and Functions camelCase
-4. Classes with PascalCase
+3. Classes with PascalCase